 The movement of the rack and the food virtually eliminates any possibility of inconsistent heating or baking by doing the work of turning foods for the operator.
 That means consistent results time after time, with no scorching or undercooked dough centers.
-With their large windows and attention-grabbing motion, these make good merchandising ovens as well, giving customers a glimpse of what's cooking if they're installed behind the counter.
+With their large windows and attention-grabbing motion, rack ovens make good merchandisers, as well, giving customers a glimpse of what's cooking if they're installed behind the counter.

 Because of the moisture inlet, rack oven models need to be tied into your building's water supply.
 They also need a drain connection to remove condensate from spent steam.
 The units themselves come pre-plumbed, which makes installation easier, but you must ensure you have the space and resources necessary to install it in your facility.